 - Do not squeeze other muscles at the same time as you squeeze your pelvic floor muscles.
 For example, do not use any muscles in your back, thighs, or buttocks.

 - Try to get into the habit of doing your exercises at other times too, whilst going about everyday life.
-For example, when brushing your teeth, waiting for the kettle to boil, when washing up, etc.
+For example, when brushing your teeth, waiting for the kettle to boil, or washing up, etc.

 - You may find it helpful to do a 'squeeze' just before you do something that would otherwise cause you to leak, like coughing or lifting.